Bevara/filters/README.md

 # Bevara filters

-This is repository allows building existing accessors or create new ones.
+This is repository allows building existing accessors or creating new ones.
+By creating or modifying any filters, you agree to be bound by the Developer's EULA as found at: https://bevara.com/terms_of_service/.
+You further agree to be boudn by the licenses in LICENSE.txt.

 ## Build